 Leasing offers some significant benefits over financing or paying cash, but to really know the answer to that age old question “Should I lease my next vehicle?”, here are a few frequently asked questions that might help you to make an informed decision:

 Can I walk away at the end of my lease?

 Yes, you can definitely walk away at the end if you have chosen the right type of lease.
 Make sure you are selecting a closed ended lease.
-This would be the type of lease that most manufacturers including General Motors offer.
-Your lease is based on a pre-set amount of annual mileage with a standard allowance for wear and tear.
+This would be the type that most manufacturers including General Motors offer.
+It is based on a pre-set amount of annual mileage with a standard allowance for wear and tear.
 You have the ability to purchase additional mileage if you drive more than the average car owner.
 Providing your car is within the mileage allowance built into your lease and does not have excessive wear and tear, you can turn your keys in and walk away with no additional charges.

 I drive too much, can I still lease?

 Believe it or not, leasing can actually be more beneficial for a high-miler.
 The one thing that is consistent for all different types of car ownership is depreciation.
-It doesn’t matter how you paid for your car if you have a 2 year old car with 60,000 kilometres on it, it is worth the same amount whether you financed, leased or paid cash.
+It doesn’t matter how you paid for your car; if you have a 2 year old car with 60,000 kilometres on it, it is worth the same amount whether you financed, leased or paid cash.
 Leasing can actually allow you to control the amount of depreciation you are responsible for.
 If you finance or paid cash for your vehicle, you assume all of the depreciation yourself.